RomeroLab/seq-fcn-data/README.md

 # seq-fcn-data
 Protein sequence-function datasets

-This directory contains subdirectories with various protein sequence-function data sets.
-Each data set has a load_data.py as an example for how the data should be read.
+This contains subdirectories with various protein sequence-function data sets.
+Each data set has a python script (typically load_data.py) as an example for how the data should be read.

 ## Phil's upload notes:
 **Done**
 - P450_chimeras
 - CBHI_chimeras